-I got a really strong craving for my One Pan Roasted Kielbasa and Cabbage Dinner the other day, but instead of making it the exact same way, I decided to change it up and make a fast skillet version (oh, and low-carb, too!).
-This super easy and incredibly tasty Kielbasa and Cabbage Skillet is as simple as smoke sausage, onion, cabbage and a nice tangy coarse mustard vinaigrette.
-The vinaigrette is everything here because kielbasa or any smoked sausage is always better when dipped in a nice coarse ground mustard, right?
-So I formulated the vinaigrette as a way to get that nice mustardy flavor all throughout the Kielbasa and Cabbage Skillet.
+I got a really strong craving for my One Pan Roasted Kielbasa and Cabbage Dinner the other day, but instead of making it the exact same way, I decided to change it up and make a fast skillet version.
+This super easy and incredibly tasty Kielbasa and Cabbage Skillet is as simple as smoke sausage, onion, cabbage and a nice tangy stone ground mustard vinaigrette. …Because kielbasa is always better when dipped in a nice stone ground mustard, right?
+So I formulated this vinaigrette as a way to get that nice mustardy flavor all throughout the entire Kielbasa and Cabbage Skillet.

 And if you aren’t all about the low-carb thing you can stretch this dish even further by adding some cooked wide egg noodles.
 I’d probably use about 8oz. for the size of this recipe.

 Since package sizes for kielbasa vary from brand to brand, you can use anywhere from 12oz. to 16 oz. for this skillet.
 The kielbasa I got at Kroger was a 14oz. link, so that’s what is listed in the ingredients, just know that there is wiggle room.

 Kielbasa and Cabbage Skillet

 - 2 Tbsp red wine vinegar ($0.20)

 - 1.5 Tbsp stone ground or whole grain mustard ($0.09)